The Bulletin of the Royal Institute for Cultural Heritage

 Articles are submitted to the peer-review system.
 The journal accepts articles in English, French or Dutch.
 Particular attention is paid to the quality of the illustrations.

-You too can publish your article in the Bulletin!
+You too can publish your article of your review in the Bulletin!

 The scientific editorial committee assesses the article and, upon acceptance, organises a peer review.
 The author is then informed of the referees' remarks and, if necessary, given time to rework the article.